FrancoSpeziali/db-mongoose-schemas/README.md

 4. Your new variable `"newUser"` is an instance of the model `"User"`.
 You can think of the model like an ES6 class.
 It has access to all the mongoose Model methods.

-    - Run the `save()` method on `newUser`. `save()` returns a promise.
     - If the promise is successful, post a message in the `console`
     - If the promise is unsuccessful, post the error in the `console` and investigate why

-5. Use a MongoDB database viewing tool such as Compass to check the data that you tried to save, is saved correctly in the database
+5. Use a MongoDB database viewing tool such as Compass to check the data that you tried to save is in the database

 Once your test is successful, move onto the next assignment